ForgetTheCat/Hydrocraft-QOL-overhaul/README.md

 The main goal is to equalize the visual component of the Hydrocraft mod with the original game [41.74].
 At the moment, fix supplements all recipes, kitchen books, skill books, all types of magazines, drinks in soda bottles, juices in carton boxes, milk, energy drinks, juices in plastic bottles, ice cream.
 Added animations, sounds, items added to vanilla recipes, almost all items can be put on the surface (using a 3D model).

+HOW to Install:

+Just unpack zip into Hydrocraft (Continued) folder accepting all replacements.

 CHANGELOG:

 09.09.2022 - FIRST RELEASE [7 files edited total, 198 items updated]: